neuholdmichael/XY-Kart/README.md

 ### Design and Construction

 Our project utilized two Bluetooth modules to establish a wireless communication link between the transmitter and receiver.
-My teammate took charge of the mechanical aspects, meticulously designing the car's body (carosserie) and chassis using CAD software.
-The design process involved multiple iterations to ensure optimal weight distribution, aerodynamics, and aesthetic appeal.
+My teammate took charge of the mechanical aspects, meticulously designing the car's body (carosserie) and chassis using CAD software (Solid Works).
+The design process involved multiple iterations to ensure optimal weight distribution, aerodynamics, and of course aesthetic appeal.

 ### Electronics and Programming